Leading terms of anticyclotomic Stickelberger elements and p-adic periods: Automorphic forms

 The second assertion follows from the vanishing criterion of toric periods integrals by Saito and Tunnell (see \cite{Sa} and \cite{Tu}).
-The first assertion is a direct consequence of the calculations in \cite{FMP}. \end{proof}
+Since $g_\m.\Phi$ is a test vector in the sense of \cite{FMP}, $\S$ 7.1, the first assertion follows from the main theorem of \textit{loc.cit.} \end{proof}